-Thus, for the "lower" case a lower value of interest (typically the interest of the seller) is assumed, whereas for the "higher" case a higher value (typically representing the interest of the buyer) is considered.
-For Feature 4 a difference in the interest in the Real energy consumption is assumed for the buyer vs the seller.
-Thus, the difference in results from the bandwidth of the estimation plus the difference of the perspective (seller-perspective for the lower boundary, buyer perspective for the higher boundary).
+For Feature 9 it is assumed that the interest of EPC end-users in receiving more reliable information on financing strongly differs for the buyer vs. the seller.
+Thus, the difference results from the bandwidth of the estimation plus the difference of the perspective (seller-perspective for the lower boundary, buyer perspective for the higher boundary).